modsqrl/mod_sqrl/README.md

 &#x2714; Validate signature
 &#x2714; Validate nut info
 &#x2714; Configuration directives
+&#x26aa; Autotools
+&#x26aa; Testing framework

+---
+Steve Gibson has been making changes to the spec as he codes his client.
+I suspect he will do the same thing while coding his server so this project's focus will be on the build environment and testing framework until Steve gets to his server implementation.

+---
 &#x26aa; Success and Fail responses
 &#x26aa; Store authenticated SQRL session
 &#x26aa; mod\_auth module for user session